 Fay enjoys spending time with his wife and daughter in the great outdoors of the Pacific Northwest.

 A five-member board of trustees governs your Library.
 All trustees are appointed by the mayor and confirmed by the Seattle City Council.
 Board members serve five-year terms without pay.
 The board meets monthly to discuss issues and make decisions related to our services and operations.

-Jay Reich, president
+Jay Reich, vice president

 Jay Reich was appointed to the Library Board by Mayor Ed Murray in September 2016 and reappointed by Mayor Jenny Durkan in June 2019.
 He joined Pacifica Law Group in 2011 after serving two years as deputy chief of staff to former U.S. Commerce Secretary Gary Locke in Washington, D.C.
 He has practiced law for more than 40 years and his areas of focus have included affordable housing, education, nonprofit work, government finance and public/private partnerships.
 Reich also served as a White House Fellow in Washington, D.C., in the office of the U.S. Secretary of Agriculture.
 He also served in the King County Prosecuting Attorney's Office as a deputy prosecuting attorney and assistant chief criminal deputy in charge of the juvenile section.
 He has been a visiting lecturer at the University of Washington School of Law and has published and spoken extensively on issues in public finance.
 Reich is a trustee on the Washington State Board for Community & Technical Colleges.
 He is a past member of the Washington State Achievement Council and the board of trustees of Central Washington University.
 He has a bachelor's degree from Amherst College and a law degree from Harvard Law School.